dracos/pohi/report/volume-1/4-financial-and-other-redress/c-ocs.rst

 4.152.
 The Board constituted by the Department in August 2021 was chaired by Mr Creswell.
-Its other members were a deputy chair, officials who were members of the Department’s financial and legal teams, a non-executive director of the Department and the member of the Post Office Board who was also an official within UKGI.
+Its other members were a deputy chair, officials who were members of the Department’s financial and legal teams, a non-executive director of the Department and the member of the Post Office Board who was also an official within :abbr:`UKGI (UK Government Investments)`.
 [143]_ It has remained in existence ever since although its name and membership has changed.
 Currently, it is known as the Horizon Redress Convictions Board, and it is still chaired by Mr Creswell.